-Bond hearing for juvenile held in slaying of Wisconsin girl
+Bond set at $1M for boy accused of killing Wisconsin girl

-CHIPPEWA FALLS, Wis.
-(AP) — A suspect detained in the slaying of a 10-year-old western Wisconsin girl was expected in court Wednesday afternoon for a bond hearing.

-The juvenile was to appeared in adult court in Chippewa County, but prosecutors have not yet filed a criminal complaint in the case, according to the Chippewa County District Attorney’s Office.
+The boy, who authorities say was known to the victim, Illiana “Lily” Peters, appeared in adult court in Chippewa County by video from a juvenile detention center and was identified only by his initials.

+Judge Benjamin Lane agreed to Chippewa County District Attorney Wade Newell’s request for the high bond and ordered the defendant not to possess any weapons and avoid contact with minors, except for supervised visits with his siblings.

-Chippewa Falls Police Chief Matt Kelm has classified the death of Illiana “Lily” Peters as a homicide and said she knew her attacker.
-Her body was found Monday morning near a walking trail in the city.
+Lily’s body was found Monday morning near a walking trail in Chippewa Falls.
 She disappeared Sunday after leaving an aunt’s house located blocks away.

+“Protection of (the) community also is necessary in this case given his statements regarding his intentions and his statements regarding that when he did get off the trail, he punched the victim in the stomach, knocked her to the ground, essentially strangled her, hit her with a stick, before strangling her to the point of death — before he then sexually assaulted her,” Newell told the judge at the bond hearing.

 Kelm announced the arrest of the suspect Tuesday evening.
-The chief initially declined to reveal the juvenile’s age or gender, but during a news conference he referred to the minor using a male pronoun.

 “While nothing will bring Lily Peters back or change what happened, we are very grateful to be able to deliver this news for the family and for the community,” Kelm said.